-with an interim restriction is a violation of this Policy and may lead to additional disciplinary action.
+During the interim action, the College reserves the right to prohibit the individual from entering upon the College's property or participating in any College activities absent written authorization from an appropriate College official.
+The failure of an individual to comply with an interim restriction is a violation of this Policy and may lead to additional disciplinary action.
 The decision to impose interim restrictions will be communicated by the Title IX Coordinator in writing and will be effective immediately.

-- (c) The Title IX Coordinator will notify the Complaining Party about: (a) the availability of the Sexual Misconduct Policy; and (b) the right to report and the right to decline to report the matter to Department of Public Safety and/or to local law enforcement if the conduct is potentially criminal in nature (and that such a report will not change the College's obligation to potentially investigate the matter but it may briefly delay the timing of the investigation if a law enforcement agency requests that the College delay its process for a reasonable amount of time to allow it to gather evidence of criminal conduct). - (d) The Title IX Coordinator will notify the Complaining Party of the available resources for seeking medical treatment, counseling, spiritual guidance, or other interim measures.
+- (c) The Title IX Coordinator will notify the Complaining Party about: (a) the availability of the Sexual Misconduct Policy; and (b) the right to report and the right to decline to report the matter to the Department of Public Safety and/or to local law enforcement if the conduct is potentially criminal in nature (and that such a report will not change the College's obligation to potentially investigate the matter but it may briefly delay the timing of the investigation if a law enforcement agency requests that the College delay its process for a reasonable amount of time to allow it to gather evidence of criminal conduct). - (d) The Title IX Coordinator will notify the Complaining Party of the available resources for seeking medical treatment, counseling, spiritual guidance, other interim measures and other resources.
 See Sections IV and V. - (e) If the Title IX Coordinator determines the reported conduct could, in any way, trigger the Sexual Misconduct Policy, he or she will contact the Complaining Party to discuss that determination.
 In connection with allegations of sexual misconduct, if, at this time, the Complaining Party requests that the process not move forward, the College will weigh that request against the College's obligation to address any risk of harm to the Complaining Party or other individuals in the community and the nature of the incident or conduct at issue.
-Except in limited circumstances in which a Complaining Party's request not to proceed to investigation is granted, the Title Coordinator will proceed to Section VII.B.3.
-For further information, please see Section VI.A.1. - (f) If the Title IX Coordinator determines that the reported conduct would not, in any way, trigger the Sexual Misconduct Policy, he or she will advise the Complaining Party of such in writing and refer the reported conduct to the appropriate administrator for handling consistent with any other appropriate College policy.
+Except in limited circumstances in which a Complaining Party's request not to proceed to investigation is granted, the Title IX Coordinator will proceed to Section VII.B.3.
+For further information, please see Section VI.A.1.
+If an investigation or informal resolution will be commenced (or such earlier time as the Title IX Coordinator determines is appropriate), Title IX Coordinator will notify the Responding Party of available resources for seeking medical treatment, counseling, spiritual guidance, interim measures, and other resources. - (f) If the Title IX Coordinator determines that the reported conduct would not, in any way, trigger the Sexual Misconduct Policy, he or she will advise the Complaining Party of such in writing and refer the reported conduct to the appropriate administrator for consistent handling with any other appropriate College policy.
 (If new information is subsequently provided, the decision whether or not to investigate the reported conduct may be reevaluated.)

-2. Optional Informal Resolution Procedure.
+2. Optional Informal Resolution Procedure